-Silent Lake Ontario has great hiking and mountain biking trails and one of the most scenic lakes in Ontario.
+Silent Lake Provincial Park has great hiking and mountain biking trails and one of the most scenic lakes in Ontario.
 There are no motors (gas or electric) allowed on Silent Lake, so it stays true to its peaceful name.

 There are two great sandy beaches for swimming and sunbathing, as well as a great selection of car camping and walk-in campsites to fit the needs of novice to more advanced campers.
 If sleeping in a tent is not your thing there are also cabins and yurt accommodations available.
 You can book your next adventure on their new system here.